AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

 Traffic Assignment
 ==================

-Similar to other complex algorthms that handle a large amount of data through complex computations, traffic assignment procedures can always be subject to at least one very reasonable question: Are the results right?
+Similar to other complex algorithms that handle a large amount of data through complex computations, traffic assignment procedures can always be subject to at least one very reasonable question: Are the results right?

-For this reason, we have used all equilibrium traffic assignment algorithms available in AequilibraE to solve standard instances used in academia for comparing algorithm results, some of which have are available with highly converged solutions (~1e-14).
+For this reason, we have used all equilibrium traffic assignment algorithms available in AequilibraE to solve standard instances used in academia for comparing algorithm results, some of which having highly converged solutions (~1e-14).
 Instances can be downloaded `here <https://github.com/bstabler/TransportationNetworks/>`_.

 Sioux Falls